 Guangzhou is filled with thousands of restaurants that fit any budget.
 Eating with the locals was our preferred method of travel.
 So for dinner, we ordered at YES Cuisine on Tianhe South, an 8-minute walk from Fraser Suites.
 Our apartment came equipped with a kitchen and fridge.
 Instead of eating at the crowded restaurant, we decided to pack the food and had dinner at the comfort of our apartment.

 Cantonese cuisine is usually served with rice.
 We had the famous roasted suckling pig, soy sauce chicken, stir-fried vegetables and stir-fried flat noodles with beef.

-Buffet breakfast was included for our stay at the Fraser Suites.
-At least 30 items were on the buffet tables from cereals, bacon and eggs to congee and fried noodles.
+Buffet breakfast was included with our stay at the Fraser Suites.
+At least 30 items were on the buffet tables from cereals, bacon, and eggs to congee and fried noodles.